S.Korean battery makers agree $1.8 billion settlement, aiding Biden's EV push - Up News Info

 LG Energy Solution is nearing completion of an Ohio cell manufacturing plant with General Motors Co and is close to announcing plans to build a $2.3 billion second facility in Tennessee, sources told Reuters.

-In March, LG announced $4.5 billion investment plans for its U.S. battery production business over the next four years. ($1 = 1,120.9800 won) (Reporting by David Shepardson, Hyunjoo Jin and Heekyong Yang Editing by Daniel Wallis, William Mallard and Frances Kerry)
+In March, LG announced $4.5 billion investment plans for its U.S. battery production business over the next four years. ($1 = 1,120.9800 won) (Reporting by David Shepardson, Hyunjoo Jin and Heekyong Yang Editing by Daniel Wallis, William Mallard, Frances Kerry and Jane Merriman)

 Advertisement